Azure/bacc/docs/tutorials/vizer.md

 * `vizer-hub` also acts as web server proxy allowing the users' web browser to connect to the `vizer` web server running on the compute node.
 * In this tutorial, we use an existing storage account for the datasets instead of creating a new one.
 Either a SAS token or a storage account key can be used to connect to the storage account.
-These must be provided in the [`storage.jsonc`](../../examples/vizer/storage.jsonc) configuration file during deployment.
+These must be passed as parameters to the deployment.
+If you want to let the deployment create a new storage account, then do not provide any of the `storage*` parameters described below.
 * Uses Azure Batch service deployed with pool allocation mode set to **Batch Service**.
 * Both `vizer-hub` and `vizer` are packaged as container images.
 The container images are pulled from a Docker Hub repository.